loopme/android-united-sdk/bridges/admob/README.md

 ## Sample project ##

-Check out our `LoopMeAdMobSampleActivity` as an integration example.
+Check out our `admob-mediation-sample` as an integration example.